Every now and then, I’m frustrated that SwiftUI is missing an obvious environment variable. I really expected it to have

 This does show runtime a bunch of warnings.

-‘cannot use parameter ‘self’ with a non-sendable type ‘ViewController’ from concurrently-executed code’
+‘cannot use parameter ‘self’ with a non-sendable type ‘ViewController’ from concurrently-executed code’ and

 ‘cannot call function returning non-sendable type ‘Date’ across actors’